BeamMP/Docs/docs/en/server/create-a-server.md

 Should you or your friends experience a "Connection Failed!"
 Error, check the Launcher Window for codes like 10060, 10061, 10030.
 This means you eihter have a CGNAT IPv4, or you have done something wrong during Step **1 Port Forwarding** or **1.1.
 Firewall**.
 To check if you have a CGNAT IPv4, look up the WAN IP Address on your routers interface.
-Compare it to your public IP listed on [_whatsmyip.org_](https://www.whatsmyip.org/).
+Compare it to your [public IP](https://www.whatsmyip.org/).
+If they're the same, you are not behind a CGNAT.
 IPv6 Support is **NOT** yet implemented.

 ## Still facing issues?